Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

-- Why Vets recommend them.
+- Why vets recommend them.

 - Whether ceramic or stainless steel pet fountains make a better choice for your cat (or dog).

 I hope to persuade you on the basis of a veterinary recommendation—some articles out there are just interested in selling!
-I hope to demonstrate to you the benefits for both you and your cat of a cat drinking fountain and the type that is not only the most beneficial but also the easiest to clean and to maintain.
+I hope to demonstrate to you the benefits of such fountains for both you and your cat and the type that is not only the most beneficial but also the easiest to clean and to maintain.

 What Features Should I Look for in the Best Cat Water Fountains?

-1. Look for a model made from Ceramic or Stainless Steel
+1. Look for a model made from ceramic or stainless steel.

 Plastic ones should be avoided.
 You should choose a ceramic or a stainless steel cat fountain.
 Plastic can easily become scratched, and these scratches can harbor bacteria.
 Cats are very prone to a condition called feline acne(1) which results from coming into contact with the bacteria that can lurk unseen in scratches on plastic water and feed bowls.
 This is an unpleasant and distressing condition for your cat that requires a visit to the vet.

-2. Choose a model with a quiet pump
+2. Choose a model with a quiet pump.

-3. Choose a low maintenance model
+3. Choose a low maintenance model.

 Why Do I Recommend the Pioneer Pet Fountain?

-- This Pioneer Pet Drinking Fountain is available in either heavy duty ceramic or stainless steel
+- This Pioneer Pet Drinking Fountain is available in either heavy-duty ceramic or stainless steel.

-- The flowing water encourages your cat to drink and avoids problems that can be caused by dehydration
+- The flowing water encourages your cat to drink and avoids problems that can be caused by dehydration.

-- Because of the ceramic or stainless steel, the cat fountain is really hygienic and easy to clean so your cat will not get feline acne from unseen bacteria
+- Because of the ceramic or stainless steel, the cat fountain is really hygienic and easy to clean so your cat will not get feline acne from unseen bacteria.

-- The whole unit is very easy to clean once you have removed the pump unit which just sits on the base under the top section by means of suction cups.
+- The whole unit is very easy to clean once you have removed the pump unit, which just sits on the base under the top section by means of suction cups.
 The ceramic parts (or the stainless steel if you have chosen this option) can easily be washed by hand and can be popped into the dishwasher if required.

 Filters are quick to fit and inexpensive